Skip to content

 Freelance writer with a passion for animals and outdoor activities

-French bulldog eating from a bowl with wholesome ingredients
+French bulldog eating a limited-ingredient meal from a stainless steel bowl

-• Year-round symptoms (environmental allergies are typically seasonal)
+• Year-round symptoms — environmental allergies are usually seasonal

 1

-Work with your vet to select a novel protein (one your dog has never eaten) or a hydrolyzed protein diet
+Work with your veterinarian to choose a novel protein (one your dog has never eaten) or a hydrolyzed protein diet from a therapeutic brand.

 2

-Feed ONLY the elimination diet for 8–12 weeks — no treats, flavored medications, or table scraps
+Feed ONLY the elimination diet for 8–12 weeks — no treats, table scraps, dental chews, or flavored medications.

 3